History of Byron Buxton in Timeline

 2023: Primary Designated Hitter

-In 2024, Byron Buxton was moved back to center field.
+In 2024, Buxton was moved back to center field, slashing .279/.335/.524 in 105 games.

 May 1, 2025: 100th Career Stolen Base

-June 19, 2025: Two Home Runs Against the Reds
+June 19, 2025: Two Home Runs in a Victory

-On June 19, 2025, Byron Buxton hit two home runs in a 12-5 victory against the Cincinnati Reds.
+On June 19, 2025, Buxton hit two home runs in 12-5 victory against the Cincinnati Reds.
 His first-inning long ball was the 12th leadoff homer of his career, tied for the fifth most in Twins history.

-July 12, 2025: Hit for the Cycle
+July 12, 2025: Hits for the Cycle